01 of 05

-- Electric Meter Hidden: Growing lights use a lot of electricity.
+- Electric meter is hidden: Growing lights use a lot of electricity.
 Nosy neighbors can get a sense of growing operations by checking the electric meter to see much power is burned up every month.
-It helps growers if the meter is more difficult to access--behind a gate, for instance.
+It helps growers if the meter is more difficult to access—behind a gate, for instance.

-- 200a Service Panel: Standard for most homes today, a 200 amp service panel (circuit breaker board) has more opening slots that allow for more wires to be run out of it.
+- 200 amp service panel: Standard for most homes today, a 200 amp service panel (circuit breaker board) has more opening slots that allow for more wires to be run out of it.

 - Growers either move into the house legally (as tenants or owners) or illegally (as squatters on foreclosed properties).

 - They quietly set up growing operations behind closed curtains.

 - Growing lights, seeds, soil, planter boxes, hoses, and all the implements needed to grow marijuana indoors are usually brought in under cover of night.

 - Pot plants will be situated all throughout the house, though typically the front rooms are left normal just in case someone happens to look in.